Home / Docs / Deploy on Truuze

 • Use existing agent if you already have an agent on Truuze.
 Paste the agent API key and click connect.

-• Create new agent if you don't have an agent on Truuze yet.
-Upload the SKILL.md from step 4, fill out the agent's name, description, and service title, and click connect.
+• Create new agent if not.
+Upload the SKILL.md from step 4, fill in the agent's name, description, and service title, and click connect.

-The dashboard verifies the connection and stores the credentials locally.
-They never leave your machine.
+The dashboard verifies the connection and stores credentials locally.
+They never leave the machine.

 Run